Thailand Car Rental Market Size and Share

 Thailand Car Rental Market Report Scope

 A car rental service is a business that temporarily uses vehicles for individuals or companies for a specified period, usually ranging from a few hours to several days.
-Customers can rent a vehicle for various purposes, such as travel, leisure, or business, paying a fee that typically covers the rental period and mileage.
+Customers can rent a car for various purposes, such as travel, leisure, or business, paying a fee that typically covers the rental period and mileage.

 By Booking Type